Falkland Islands sovereignty dispute: British return and establishment of control

 Following the Gaucho murders in August 1833, the Falklands were administered as a military outpost with the few remaining residents of Vernet's colony.
-The first British Resident, Lt Smith, was established in 1834 and under his administration and initiative the settlement recovered and began to prosper.
+The first British Resident, Lt Smith, was established in 1834.
+Under his administration and initiative, the settlement recovered and began to prosper.
 Lt Smith's commanding officer was not enthusiastic about Royal Navy officers engaged in encouraging commerce and rebuked Smith.
 Smith resigned and subsequent residents allowed the settlement to stagnate.